panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 }
 ```

-*The index signature is meant to be generic in regards of keys.*
+*The index signature is meant to be generic in regards to keys.*

-But you can use an union of string literals to describe the keys in a `Record<Keys, Type>`:
+But you can use a union of string literals to describe the keys in a `Record<Keys, Type>`:

 ```ts twoslash
 type FacebookSalary = Record<'yearlySalary'|'yearlyBonus', number>